 Devermont usually starts sending out his alerts during the evening, based on information provided by Sheriff and Police Departments in Los Angeles and San Diego.
 The app does have a box — which you must check — wherein you agree that you will not drive under the influence.

 Devermont said he came up with the idea while enrolled at San Diego State University.
 Police pulled him over after a party.
 He was 18 at the time.
 Police forced him to go through the paces of several field sobriety tests.
 (These can include the finger to the nose test; the stand on one leg test; the count backwards by threes test and the horizontal gaze test).

 Police told Devermont that he failed, but he hadn’t consumed any alcohol!
 When he blew into a breathalyzer, sure enough, he scored a 0.00 BAC.
 Still, he told the LA Weekly “it was humiliating and intimidating.
 I felt violated.
 After that, I looked up my rights.”

 Do you need help understanding and protecting your rights after a Los Angeles DUI arrest?
-Please get in touch with Harvard Law School educated attorney, Michael Kraut, of the Kraut Law Group, for a thorough, free consultation.
+Please get in touch with Harvard Law School educated attorney, Michael Kraut, of the Kraut Criminal & DUI Lawyers, for a thorough, free consultation.